This post is sponsored by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 My husband and I have loved spending time on the roof chatting and enjoying easy grilled meals.
 It’s the perfect way to relax after a long day, and I’ve had lots of fun trying out new recipes on the grill.

-KC Masterpiece Dry Mix is completely new and comes in two flavors, Original and Sweet Honey.
+KC Masterpiece Dry Mix comes in two flavors, Original and Sweet Honey.
 If you’ve ever wanted to make your own barbeque sauce, but weren’t sure where to start, you need to try it.

-Each package comes with two (2 oz.) pouches and makes 16 oz. of the most delicious BBQ sauce.
+Each package comes with two (2 ounce) pouches and makes 16 ounces of the most delicious BBQ sauce.
 The best part is that you can make your sauce taste exactly how you want, and it’s a cinch!

 Simply use KC Masterpiece Dry Mix on its own as a dry rub or mix it with anything you’d like, including water, juice, soda, beer, or bourbon to make a sauce or dip.
 Coffee, lemonade, grape juice, and pineapple juice are especially delicious.
 Yum!